Embedding in Recommender Systems: A Survey: Abstract

 \section{Abstract}

 Recommender systems have become an essential component of many online platforms, providing personalized recommendations to users.
-A crucial aspect is embedding techniques that coverts the high-dimensional discrete features, such as user and item IDs, into low-dimensional continuous vectors and can enhance the recommendation performance.
-Applying embedding techniques captures complex entity relationships and has spurred substantial research.
-In this survey, we provide an overview of the recent literature on embedding techniques in recommender systems.
-This survey covers embedding methods like collaborative filtering, self-supervised learning, and graph-based techniques.
-Collaborative filtering generates embeddings capturing user-item preferences, excelling in sparse data.
-Self-supervised methods leverage contrastive or generative learning for various tasks.
-Graph-based techniques like node2vec exploit complex relationships in network-rich environments.
-Addressing the scalability challenges inherent to embedding methods, our survey delves into innovative directions within the field of recommendation systems.
-These directions aim to enhance performance and reduce computational complexity, paving the way for improved recommender systems.
-Among these innovative approaches, we will introduce Auto Machine Learning (AutoML), hash techniques, and quantization techniques in this survey.
-We discuss various architectures and techniques and highlight the challenges and future directions in these aspects.
-This survey aims to provide a comprehensive overview of the state-of-the-art in this rapidly evolving field and serve as a useful resource for researchers and practitioners working in the area of recommender systems.
-To facilitate the development, evaluation and comparison of embedding-based recommender systems, we provide an open-source algorithm index\footnote{https://github.com/Applied-Machine-Learning-Lab/Embedding-in-Recommender-Systems}.
+A crucial aspect is embedding techniques that convert the high-dimensional discrete features, such as user and item IDs, into low-dimensional continuous vectors, which can enhance the recommendation performance.
+Embedding techniques have revolutionized the capture of complex entity relationships, generating significant research interest.
+This survey presents a comprehensive analysis of recent advances in recommender system embedding techniques.
+We examine centralized embedding approaches across matrix, sequential, and graph structures.
+In matrix-based scenarios, collaborative filtering generates embeddings that effectively model user-item preferences, particularly in sparse data environments.
+For sequential data, we explore various approaches including recurrent neural networks and self-supervised methods such as contrastive and generative learning.
+In graph-structured contexts, we analyze techniques like node2vec that leverage network relationships, along with applicable self-supervised methods.
+Our survey addresses critical scalability challenges in embedding methods and explores innovative directions in recommender systems.
+We introduce emerging approaches, including AutoML, hashing techniques, and quantization methods, to enhance performance while reducing computational complexity.
+Additionally, we examine the promising role of Large Language Models (LLMs) in embedding enhancement.
+Through detailed discussion of various architectures and methodologies, this survey aims to provide a thorough overview of state-of-the-art embedding techniques in recommender systems, while highlighting key challenges and future research directions.
+To facilitate development, evaluation, and comparison of embedding-based recommender systems, we provide an open-source repository~\footnote{https://github.com/Applied-Machine-Learning-Lab/Embedding-in-Recommender-Systems}.